Canada goose: Distribution and habitat

 This species is native to North America.
 It breeds in Canada and the northern United States in a wide range of habitats.
 The Great Lakes region maintains a large population of Canada geese.
-Canada geese occur year-round in the southern part of their breeding range, including the northern half of the United States' eastern seaboard and Pacific Coast, and areas in-between.
+Canada geese live year-round in the southern part of their breeding range, including the northern half of the United States' eastern seaboard and Pacific Coast, and areas in between.
 Between California and South Carolina in the southern United States and in northern Mexico, Canada geese are mainly present as migrants from further north during the winter.

 By the early 20th century, overhunting and loss of habitat in the late 19th and early 20th centuries had resulted in a serious decline in the numbers of this bird in its native range.
 The giant Canada goose subspecies was believed to be extinct in the 1950s until, in 1962, a small flock was discovered wintering in Rochester, Minnesota, by Harold Hanson of the Illinois Natural History Survey.

 In 1964, the Northern Prairie Wildlife Research Center was built near Jamestown, North Dakota.
 Its first director, Harvey K. Nelson, talked Forrest Lee into leaving Minnesota to head the center's Canada goose production and restoration program.
 Forrest soon had 64 pens with 64 breeding pairs of screened, high-quality birds.
 The project involved private, state, and federal resources and relied on the expertise and cooperation of many individuals.
 By the end of 1981, more than 6,000 giant Canada geese had been released at 83 sites in 26 counties in North Dakota.
-With improved game laws and habitat recreation and preservation programs, their populations have recovered in most of their range, although some local populations, especially of the subspecies B. c. occidentalis, may still be declining.